byui-cse/cse450-course/source/course/overview.md

 *Day 1* - We'll introduce the module's topic, and discuss a case study related to it.

-*Day 2* - Students will complete the `Prepare` reading before class.
+*Day 2* - Students will complete the `Prepare` reading before coming to class.
 In class, students will complete an individual assessment quiz.
 Your team will then jump into a breakout room to complete a team assessment quiz.

-We'll then come back together to discuss a new case study related to the topic.
-Teams will then return to their breakout rooms where they will evaluate the case study, make decisions, and be prepared to defend those decisions to the rest of the class.
+After the quizzes, we'll come back together and discuss any questions.
+Then the instructor will introduce a new case study related to the topic.
+Teams will return to their breakout rooms where they will evaluate the case study, make decisions, and be prepared to defend those decisions to the rest of the class.

 *Day 3* - We'll survey each team to hear the decisions they reached and the reasons behind them.
 We'll then discuss questions about those decisions as a class.